anksingh90/pytut/cs_12/chp5/questions.md

 # Practice Questions

-Write a menu-driven Python program to manage student records.
+Question 1 : Write a menu-driven Python program to manage student records.
 Your program should perform the following tasks:

 1. Display a Menu: Continuously display a menu with the following options: